 Mysterious Adventure: Easter Island, Chile

 How did the giant heads get to where they are?
 Why do they always face inland?
 Why are there no trees?
-This is the most remote single island in the world, and it was this year’s Trip of a Lifetime!
+This is the single most remote island in the world, and it was this year’s Trip of a Lifetime!
 We ate well, we hiked a lot, we learned a lot, and we think it’s one of the best islands in the world.

 Want more?
 Check out my blog posts about Easter Island!